CNES/aviso-fes/docs/source/api.rst

    the contributions of these minor constituents based on the provided data and settings.

-   .. autoattribute:: FOURIER
+   .. attribute:: FOURIER

       Munk-Cartwright Fourier series interpolation of admittances.

-   .. autoattribute:: LINEAR
+   .. attribute:: LINEAR

       Piecewise linear interpolation of admittances, default method for the DOODSON engine.

-   .. autoattribute:: SPLINE
+   .. attribute:: SPLINE

       Spline interpolation of admittance, default method for the DARWIN engine.

-   .. autoattribute:: ZERO
+   .. attribute:: ZERO

       No inference performed; use only explicitly provided constituents.